quadflame/AutoPlacePatch/README.md

   # %uuid% - Player's UUID
   message: "&c%player% has been flagged for autoplace!"

-  # Required permission to see alerts
-  permission: "autoplacepatch.alerts"

 punishments:
   # Should punishments be enabled?
   # Punishes players for invalid block placements